 The Hunger Games by Suzanne Collins

 Who doesn’t love a good story about a group of teens forced to kill each other for the better of the state?
 Each book in the Hunger Games trilogy is a guaranteed page-turner.
 As with most Young Adult fiction, the story is full of drama, action, and romance.
-Plus, the accessible language makes it an ideal read for English language learners.
+Plus, the accessible language makes it an ideal read for ESL students.

 The Giver by Loris Lowry